 From advising to career services, resources are available to make the student experience as productive, supportive and enjoyable as possible.

-Learn more about our Bachelor of Science in Community Health degree or the Accelerated BS/MPH Program on their respective degree pages.
+Learn more about our Bachelor of Science in Public Health Practice degree or the Accelerated BS/MPH Program on their respective degree pages.

 Current UMD Students

-If you are an existing UMD student who would like to change your major to Community Health, you are required to successfully complete the two-step major change process.
-Students must first attend a Community Health Change of Major Workshop.
+If you are an existing UMD student who would like to change your major to Public Health Practice, you are required to successfully complete the two-step major change process.
+Students must first attend a Public Health Practice Change of Major Workshop.
 At this workshop, attendees will receive an orientation to the major, including degree requirements and course sequencing.
-After attending the Community Health Change of Major Workshop, students will complete an Academic Plan and have it reviewed by one of our advisors.
+After attending the Public Health Practice Change of Major Workshop, students will complete an Academic Plan and have it reviewed by one of our advisors.
 Once complete, students must meet with one of the BCH advisors for the plan to be approved.

 For a change of major workshop please visit the appointment scheduler.
 All workshops are held remotely and you must be registered for a workshop in advance to attend.
 Directions for completing the virtual workshops will be provided via email.